Moult/tmp-ids-spec/testcases-attribute.md

 [Sample IDS](fail-attributes_are_not_inherited_by_the_occurrence.ids) - [Sample IFC: #21](fail-attributes_are_not_inherited_by_the_occurrence.ifc)

-## [PASS] Strict numeric checking may also occur within enumeration restrictions
+## [PASS] Typecast checking may also occur within enumeration restrictions

 ~~~xml
 <attribute minOccurs="1" maxOccurs="1">